mikemartin/coatesgroup/content/collections/experiences/drive-thru-solutions.md

   -
     id: ll5ttwbv
     title: Software
-    headline: 'A data-driven CMS that powers all digital...'
+    headline: 'Our SwitchboardTM CMS Brings Your Drive Thru Experience to Life'
-    text: 'A dynamic and innovative Content Management System with sophisticated integration capabilities allows for a single solution across all hardware touchpoints, ensuring a seamless and connected customer experience.'
+    text: 'Our proprietary SwitchboardTM CMS provides a single, centralised solution for managing messaging across all drive thru hardware touchpoints, while our advanced analytics capabilities and  integrations drive a seamless and connected customer experience.'
     buttons:
       -
         id: ll5tu4ih